 2.2 ACRONYMS AND ABBREVIATIONS

+NSDG Non-Settled Distribution Generator

+NSG Non-Settled Generator

+NSTG Non-Settled Transmission Generator

 3.1.4.3 Reporting for Planned Outages, Maintenance Outages, and Rescheduled Outages of Resource and Transmission Facilities

 (1) Each Resource Entity and TSP shall submit information regarding proposed Planned Outages, Maintenance Outages, and Rescheduled Outages of Transmission Facilities or Planned Outages and Maintenance Outages of Generation Resources or ESRs under procedures adopted by ERCOT.
-The obligation to submit that information applies to each Resource Entity that is responsible to operate or maintain a Generation Resource or ESR that is part of or that affects the ERCOT System.
-The obligation to submit that information applies to each TSP or Resource Entity that is responsible to operate or maintain Transmission Facilities that are part of or affect the ERCOT System.
+The obligation to submit that information applies to each Resource Entity that is responsible for a Generation Resource or ESR that is part of or that affects the ERCOT System.
+The obligation to submit that information applies to each TSP or Resource Entity that is responsible for Transmission Facilities that are part of or affect the ERCOT System.
 A Resource Entity or TSP is also obligated to submit information for Transmission Facilities or Generation Resources or ESRs that are not part of the ERCOT System or that do not affect the ERCOT System if that information is required for regional security coordination as determined by ERCOT.